 Parent involvement is actively sought in assisting with each student’s development and implementation of authentic and meaningful Individual Education Plans, which are tailored to each student’s needs.
 Students can be successfully transitioned into mainstream classes (where they are supported by Education Assistants) and vice versa.

-All SEN students are part of the ESC community and positive interactions are encouraged and supported through attendance at assemblies, end of term functions, reward excursions and events such as the College Ball and Graduation Night alongside their mainstream peers.
+All SEN students are part of the Ellenbrook Secondary College community and positive interactions are encouraged and supported through attendance at assemblies, end of term functions, reward excursions and events such as the College Ball and Graduation Night alongside their mainstream peers.

 Our specialised education support teachers work in partnership with the whole College staff to ensure a seamless flow for students, as they progress from Year 7 to the community beyond.
 This is achieved by identifying and delivering tailored programs and activities with a focus on personal and interpersonal skills.

-SEN students are supported to experience industry pathway learning through Workplace Learning including Options Employment’s Ready for Work, Ready for Life program, a variety of weekly work placement options and Certificate Courses.
+SEN students are supported to experience industry pathway learning through Workplace Learning including Edge Employment’s Charge up for Work program, a variety of weekly work placement options and Certificate Courses.

 LITERACY AND NUMERACY